-POLICY S13: PROVISION FOR WALKING AND CYCLING
+POLICY S14: PROVISION FOR WALKING AND CYCLING AND HORSE-RIDING

-1. To help ensure that residents can walk safely to the village centres, public transport facilities, schools and other important facilities, all new developments must incorporate safe pedestrian access with links from the development to existing foot- and, where feasible, cycleways.

-- 2. Development proposals that enable delivery of the recommendations in Hertfordshire County Council's Rights of Way Improvement Plan (part 10) for St Stephen Parish, focusing on the rights of way network and its improvements, will be supported, subject to being in conformity with other policies in this Neighbourhood Plan. - 3.
-Development that is immediately adjacent to a footpath or cycleway will be expected to: - i. ensure the retention and where possible the enhancement of the path; - ii. not have any detrimental impact on the path, and further assess and address the impact of the additional traffic movements on the safety and flow of pedestrians.
+- 1. To help ensure that residents can walk safely to the village centres, public transport facilities, schools and other important facilities, all new developments must incorporate safe, accessible (including for those with disabilities) pedestrian access with links from the development to existing foot- and, where feasible, cycleways30. - 2.
+Development proposals that enable delivery of the recommendations in Hertfordshire County Council's Rights of Way Improvement Plan (part 10) for St Stephen Parish, focusing on the rights of way network and its improvements, will be supported, subject to being in conformity with other policies in this Neighbourhood Plan. - 3.
+Development that is immediately adjacent to a footpath or cycleway will be expected to: - i. ensure the retention and where possible the enhancement of the path; - ii. not have any detrimental impact (visual, accessibility and/or safety) on the path, and further assess and address the impact of the additional traffic movements on the safety and flow of pedestrians.

-(Conformity Reference: SSNP Objectives: 8; SALP Saved Policies: 35, 97; SALP emerging Local Plan: L18, L19; NPPF: 98, 102, 104)
+(Conformity Reference: SSNP Objectives: 8; SALP Saved Policies: 35, 97; NPPF: 98, 102, 104, 108, 110)